Nati-i/IOS-Development/README.md

 ## Egg Timer
 -> An app to determine the amount of time needed to boil an egg to a particular liking with progress and alarm functionality

+## Quizzer App
+-> An app that provides quizes interactively